 Drawbacks of CGMs

-Unlike blood glucose monitors, CGMs measure glucose levels from the fluid in the spaces around cells, known as interstitial fluid.
+Unlike traditional blood glucose monitors, CGMs measure glucose levels from the fluid in the spaces around cells, known as interstitial fluid.
 In contrast to finger-prick testing, which provides immediate results, with CGMs there is a delay of five to 15 minutes in reporting changes in glucose levels.
 This can cause differences in readings and how a person feels.

 The constant monitoring and stream of data associated with CGMs can exacerbate diabetes-related stress and cause anxiety and decision paralysis, increasing the emotional burden for people with diabetes.
 Other factors that can disrupt the seamless use of CGMs include: